WeaseyP/Skald/Scope/CONTRACT.md

 ### **Modulators**

 #### **`ADSR`**
-Shapes a signal with an Attack-Decay-Sustain-Release envelope.
+Generates a control signal shaped like an Attack-Decay-Sustain-Release envelope.
+This signal is typically used to control the gain of another node (like a Gain/VCA node) or the cutoff of a filter.
 * **Parameters**:
     * `attack` (number): Attack time in seconds (e.g., `0.01`).
     * `decay` (number): Decay time in seconds (e.g., `0.2`).